AdguardTeam/companiesdb/README.md

 Run the following command to translate company descriptions into different languages (you need an OpenAI API key for that):
+If the description of the companies has not changed, the update will not occur

 ```bash
 OPENAI_API_KEY="YOUR_API_KEY" yarn translate